 lsb_release -a

-In the image above, you can see that running the script containing the command gives you the Ubuntu version which is in my case Ubuntu 22.04.2 LTS.
+In the image above, running the command gives you the Ubuntu version.

 hostnamectl

-After running the Bash script, you can see the Ubuntu version on your computer screen.
+After running the command, you can see the Ubuntu version on your computer screen.

 neofetch

-In this picture, you can see that after running the script, which contains the neofetch command, system information including the Ubuntu version is shown in a formatted, coloured way.
+In this picture, you can see the system information including the Ubuntu version is shown in a formatted, colored way.

-Case 01: Check Ubuntu Version By Opening Issue File
+4. Check Ubuntu Version from the Issue File

 In Linux, the issue file contains information about the operating system release and version.
 It is typically located in the /etc/ directory.
 You can write a Bash script that will open this file and show you the version of Ubuntu.